UM atUM [S01-ep27]: From the Seventh Wave to the Beach

 You’re lying on the beach.
 Your fingers run through the warm sand.
 Through your closed eyelids, the sun casts a warm, red glow.
 You can smell the sunscreen.
 A few yards away, a flock of seagulls is fighting over the remains of a tuna sandwich left behind by a distracted little girl.

 You’re in a good place.
-You open your eyes to gaze out at the vast blue sea right in front of you.
+You open your eyes to gaze out at the vast blue expanse right in front of you.
 Listen closely.
-Above the shouts of children and the cries of doughnut vendors, they drift toward you.
+Above the shouts of children and the cries of doughnut vendors, you can hear them coming.
 One wave, two waves, three waves, four, five, six… You see it coming… the seventh wave… The one with the rising curves, the super-positive friends who cancel dinner, Juliette’s teacher who’s still absent, or the plane ticket to Morocco that flies away without you.

-Following Portugal, the United Kingdom, and Germany, France is now seeing infection rates rise again.
+Following Portugal, the United Kingdom, and Germany, France is now seeing cases rise again.
 Cases have increased by 57% across Europe over the past two weeks.
-Malta has seen a 203% increase, the Netherlands and Luxembourg a 162% increase, and France a 118% increase.
+They’ve risen by 203% in Malta, 162% in the Netherlands and Luxembourg, and 118% in France.
 I can already hear you saying:

 – “Oh no!
 That’s enough—I don’t want to hear about it! ”

-Well, we’ll tell you about it, but we promise not to be alarmist—just providing information and explaining things in simple terms, so you don’t end up believing every old wives’ tale out there.
+Well, we’ll tell you about it, but we promise we won’t be sensationalizing it—just providing information and explaining it in simple terms, so you don’t have to take everything you hear at face value.

-And since we’re fortunate enough to have Mircea Sofonea with us—an epidemiologist at Mivegec and one of France’s leading experts on the subject—we’ll take this opportunity to discuss how this crisis has changed the work and lives of these researchers, who have suddenly found themselves in the media spotlight more than they ever imagined.
+And since we are fortunate to have Mircea Sofonea with us—an epidemiologist at Mivegec and one of France’s leading experts on the subject—we’ll take this opportunity to discuss how this crisis has changed the work and lives of these researchers, who have suddenly found themselves in the media spotlight a bit more than they ever imagined.

 More info: